 By Jennifer Bisceglie, CEO, Interos

-President Joe Biden is set to sign an executive order today which will launch a 100-day review of supply chains critical to national security, public health, and public safety.
-The review will target four key industries: semiconductors, critical minerals, pharmaceuticals, and electric vehicle batteries, and will seek to discover opportunities to bring overseas jobs back to the country.
+President Joe Biden is set to sign an executive order today that affirms the role of government in supply chain management, launching a 100-day review of supply chains critical to national security, public health, and public safety.
+The review will target four key industries: semiconductors, critical minerals, pharmaceuticals, and electric vehicle batteries, and will seek to discover opportunities to bring overseas jobs back to the United States.

-The Biden review is a welcome and necessary step after the unprecedented supply chain disruptions of 2020, where COVID-19, increasing trade friction with China, and major cyberattacks like the SolarWinds breach drew the immense fragility and criticality of our supply chains into focus.
+The Biden review is a welcome and necessary step after the unprecedented supply chain disruptions of 2020, when COVID-19, increasing trade friction with China, and major cyberattacks like the SolarWinds breach demonstrate the immense fragility and criticality of American supply chains into focus.
 Only by adopting a whole-of-government approach to supply chain resilience – and by leveraging cutting-edge visibility tools – can we hope to tackle these multifaceted challenges.

 Silicon Shortages Abound

 Many of the key issues precipitating the current period of supply chain disruption can be connected back to polysilicon, the base material used to manufacture computer chips.
 Polysilicon shortages have been driven by a number of factors.
 During the early days of COVID, auto manufacturers cut sales forecasts as demand for consumer technology was expected to greatly outpace the demand for vehicles, with polysilicon manufacturers adjusting their sales accordingly.
 With the demand for vehicles returning much faster than many anticipated, there’s not enough silicon to go around.